 - Build a more balanced business

-- · Instil a more commercial culture
+- Instil a more commercial culture

-- · Drive an innovation agenda
+- Drive an innovation agenda

-Focusing on these areas through our Ignite programme of work, a wide range of management improvement initiatives, delivered significant progress generating sustained like-for-like sales^a growth and cost efficiencies.
-Two waves of Ignite initiatives previously rolled out have directly led to enhanced performance over a number of areas, improving our trading levels and increasing profitability pre-Covid 19.
-The third wave of Ignite initiatives rolled out over the last two years has continued this progress and helped to mitigate as many of the exceptional cost headwinds across the supply chain as possible.
+Focusing on these areas through our Ignite programme of work, a wide range of management improvement initiatives delivered significant progress, generating sustained like-for-like sales a growth and cost efficiencies.
+The third wave of Ignite initiatives has continued this progress and planning sessions for the fourth wave have taken place during the year with plenty of new initiatives to continue the momentum.
 We continue to focus on initiatives which enhance efficiency and productivity, in areas such as automatic product ordering. enhanced labour scheduling, cost-mitigating procurement strategies and energy consumption reduction.
-Alongside efficiency improvements, we have a number of projects focused on sales growth and one of the most exciting new Ignite workstreams launched this year is focusing on further driving a 'sales and volume culture' across the organisation, including each site, district and brand, targeting selected products each quarter, to maximise incremental sales.
+Alongside efficiency improvements, we have a number of projects designed to drive sales, with focus on enabling our teams to deliver exceptional guest experiences alongside digital development designed to enhance the guest experience as well as the effectiveness of our marketing strategies.
 We remain confident in our ability to deliver long-term and sustained efficiencies and business improvements through the existing Ignite programme.

 We believe that our three strategic pillars remain the crucial elements of the business which will drive long-term growth.
-Through the Ignite workstream and our capital programme, we will continue to unlock value in these areas enhancing our competitive position in the market.
+Through the Ignite workstream and our capital programme, we will continue to unlock value in these areas, enhancing our competitive position in the market.

-The table on page 31 outlines these strategic priorities, our progress against them in FY 2023, our priorities for FY 2024 and their link to our sustainability strategy, risks and KPIs.
+The table on page 35 outlines these strategic priorities, our progress against them in FY 2024, our priorities for FY 2025 and their link to our sustainability strategy, risks and KPIs.